Skip to content

 How to visit Phang Nga Bay?

 Phang Nga Bay is one of the most amazing places we had the chance to explore.
-We’ve been there countless times, by boat, car, bike, luxury yacht, longtail, kayak and even on a Chinese Junk.
+We’ve been there countless times, by longtail of big boat, car, bike, luxury yacht, longtail, kayak and even on a Chinese Junk.
 Each visit is a new experience.
-Sunny, cloudy or rainy: Phang Nga wears a different dress for each occasion.
-The bay is about 20 km north of Phuket Island and 40 km from the pier, where you will probably board a boat.
+Sunny, cloudy or rainy: Phang Nga wears a different dress for each occasion and has always been at the top of our list of Things to Do in Phuket.

 Classic kayak day trips